khanyieG/File-Management-System/README.md

 ### Description

 I created a script for a file management system for a large-scale project which install nested folders and some generic files, when a user creates a new directory.
-Also made have pop-up Graphic User Interface for the script.
+Also made a pop-up Graphic User Interface(GUI) for the script.
-I have a script that scrapes data images from a website https://pokemondb.net/pokedex/national. where I resize the images to 300 x 300 and add the name of the pokemon to the image itself.
+I have a script that scrapes data images from a website https://pokemondb.net/pokedex/national. were I resize the images to 300 x 300 and add the name of the pokemon to the image itself.

 ### Installation
  #### For windows